-Links are to information provided by the American Bar Association.
+Links to Information Provided by the American Bar Association

-As many as 1 in 5 lawyers experiences a drinking problem.
+As many as one in five lawyers experiences a drinking problem.
 Treatment is available.

-Contact LAP for recommendations on groups, both AA and non-AA, throughout the state, including some that are specifically for attorneys.
+Contact the Member Wellness Program for recommendations on groups, both AA and non-AA, throughout the state, including some that are specifically for attorneys.

 Addiction can have a devastating effect on a lawyer’s career.
 Addiction is a treatable disease.